-Over the past two decades, numerous cases of domestic violence came into limelight, which forced the implementation of various laws to deal with this social menace.
+Over the past two decades, numerous domestic violence cases have come into the limelight, forcing the implementation of various laws to deal with this horrible issue.

-In most of the cases, it ultimately results in separation of the two parties, the husband and the wife.
+In most cases, it ultimately separates the two parties: the husband and the wife.

-While the family law courts consider the violence occurred during the marriage, what still remains unclear is the impact of domestic violence in the property settlement.
+While family law courts consider the violence that occurred during the marriage, what remains unclear is the impact of domestic violence regarding property settlement.

-On the other hand, non-financial contributions are difficult to evaluate as it includes the time and efforts made to keep the marriage intact, such as one’s devotion to housekeeping and parenting.
-Besides these, certain other factors like the length of the marriage, ages of the two, present health status, the financial status of any new relationship, ability to earn after the divorce, eligibility of pension or any other allowance, number of children and their possessions are also considered to reach to a final verdict.
+Non-financial contributions are difficult to evaluate because it includes the time and efforts made to keep the marriage intact, such as one’s devotion to housekeeping and parenting.
+Other factors include the length of the marriage, the age of both parties involved, the present health status of each spouse, and the number of children involved, including their possessions, which are also considered to reach a final verdict.

-If the Court is convinced of Domestic Violence in the marriage, it is likely to consider it while determining the settlement ratio or amount.
-But to what extent can it affect the decision cannot be determined.
-There can be various aspects that are taken into consideration before some adjustments are made in favor of the victim of the Domestic Violence.
+If the Court is convinced of domestic violence in the marriage, it is likely to consider it while determining the settlement ratio or amount.
+But to what extent it can impact the decision cannot be determined.
+Various aspects can be considered before some adjustments are made in favor of the victim of domestic violence.

-- Level of Violence Involved: Domestic violence may cause both physical and psychological injury that may be short term or long lasting.
-The affected party may suffer some serious trauma due to the abuse.
+- Level of Violence Involved: Domestic violence may cause physical and psychological injury that may have short-term or long-lasting effects.
+The affected party may suffer serious trauma due to the abuse.
 The Court takes these into account to justify the victim for their present as well as future needs.
-The settlement may include the cost of treatments involved or the rehabilitation needed in case of serious trauma.
+The settlement may include the cost of treatments or the rehabilitation needed in case of severe trauma.

-- If it affects the ability to earn: If someone has encountered some major injury or post-traumatic disorders which hinders their future ability to work and earn, the settlement is more likely to consider it to suffice the future damage caused.
+- If it affects the ability to earn: If someone has encountered some significant injury or post-traumatic disorders that hinder their future ability to work and earn, the settlement is more likely to consider it to suffice the damage caused.
 Even if it affects you indirectly, there are chances that the court might change the settlement terms.

-- Evidence and proofs available: Just like any other case, the law demands evidence.
-The availability of legitimate proofs ensuring the existence of Domestic Violence and the seriousness of the claims made can be a deciding factor.
-The claims made without any deposition are as useless as none.
-It is suggested to keep track of your medical and other relevant records draw the settlement in your favor.
+- Evidence and proofs available: The law demands evidence like any other case.
+There needs to be an availability of legitimate proof showing the existence of domestic violence; the seriousness of the claims can be a deciding factor.
+Claims made without any deposition are useless.
+It is suggested to keep track of your medical – and other relevant – records, to draw the settlement in your favor.

-- Efforts made to keep the marriage intact despite any abuse: There may be a certain scenario when the victim tried to deal with the domestic abuse just for the sake of the family and the marriage.
-This may also affect when dividing the property between the two.
+- Efforts made to keep the marriage intact despite any abuse: There may be an unavoidable scenario when the victim tries to deal with domestic abuse just for the sake of the family and the marriage.
+This may also come into play when dividing the property between the two.

-As a victim of Domestic Violence, make sure that you are safe and supported by your family and loved ones.
+Domestic violence victims should ensure they are safe and supported by their families and loved ones.
 Once you are ready to make the claims, analyze your side of the case by consulting any trustworthy family lawyer.
-Although it may seem very obvious to you, proving your claims isn’t that easy.
-Put forward all the details from the very beginning act of violence until the point you decided to move out of the relationship.
-Each and every minute detail may lead to a judgment turning point.
-Make sure you have enough evidence to prove those claims that you are going to make.
+Although it may seem very obvious, proving your claims isn’t easy.
+Put forward all the details from the beginning act of violence until you decided to move out of the relationship.
+Every detail may lead to a judgment-turning point.
+Make sure you have enough evidence to prove the claims you will make.
 Once you are ready, file the Property Settlement Application.

-If you consult an experienced family lawyer in Sydney or somewhere around, they will quote several cases with varied results, where the final judgment is the matter of arguments and evidence provided during the case.
-The laws regarding this delicate subject are still unclear in different perspectives.
+If you consult an experienced family lawyer in Sydney or somewhere around, they will quote several cases with varied results, where the final judgment relies on the arguments and evidence provided during the case.
+The laws regarding this delicate subject are still unclear from different perspectives.
 The Court is still going through a reformation while considering domestic violence as a deciding factor for property settlements.
-It is advisable to consider a well-reputed lawyer with experience in Family Laws to help you during this highly stressful situation.
+It is advisable to consider a well-reputed lawyer with experience in Family Law to help you during this highly stressful situation.